Commitments and contingencies

 Oklahoma Lease Agreement.

-On February 27, 2018, Kairos entered into a lease agreement (the “Lease”) with 7725 Reno #1, LLC (the “Landlord”), pursuant to which Kairos leases an approximately 107,600 square foot warehouse located in Oklahoma City, Oklahoma, including improvements thereon.
-Pursuant to the terms of the Lease, the initial term of one year terminates on February 15, 2019, unless terminated earlier pursuant to the terms of the Lease, subject to Kairos’ options to renew the Lease.
-Kairos has the right to operate from the premises on a 24 hour/seven day a week basis.
-At least three months, but no more than six months, prior to the expiration of the initial Lease term or renewal term, as applicable, Kairos shall give Landlord written notice of its intent to exercise the applicable renewal option, which also includes incremental payment for additional electric capacity delivery.
-If Kairos does not elect to exercise a renewal option, all remaining renewal options, if any, shall terminate.
+On February 27, 2018, Kairos (“Tenant”) entered into a lease agreement (the “Lease”) with 7725 Reno #1, LLC (the “Landlord”), pursuant to which the Tenant leases an approximately 107,600 square foot warehouse located in Oklahoma City, Oklahoma, including improvements thereon.
+Pursuant to the terms of the Lease, the initial term of one year terminates on February 15, 2019, unless terminated earlier pursuant to the terms of the Lease, subject to the Tenant’s options to renew the Lease.
+Tenant has four one-year renewal options that may be exercised so long as Tenant is not in default, subject to increases in base rent.
+Tenant has the right to operate from the premises on a 24 hour/seven day a week basis.
+At least three months, but no more than six months, prior to the expiration of the initial Lease term or renewal term, as applicable, Tenant shall give Landlord written notice of its intent to exercise the applicable renewal option, which also includes incremental payment for additional electric capacity delivery.
+If Tenant does not elect to exercise a renewal option, all remaining renewal options, if any, shall terminate.

-On March 26, 2018, Kairos entered into a first amendment to the above lease, whereby the Landlord agreed to increase the electrical power available for Kairos’s use from 6MW to 12MW, and the base rent under the lease was increased to approximately $665,760 per month, effective as of the date when such additional power is available.
+On March 26, 2018, Kairos entered into a first amendment to the above lease, whereby 7725 Reno agreed to increase the electrical power available for Kairos’s use from 6MW to 12MW, and the base rent under the lease was increased to approximately $665,760 per month, effective as of the date when such additional power is available.

 Corporate Lease Agreement